In this article

 Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

-It is a chronic relapsing brain disease.
-It occurs when a person abuses alcohol or their body becomes dependent on alcohol.
+Alcohol use disorder (AUD) is the proper term for alcoholism or alcohol addiction.
+It’s a chronic relapsing brain disease that occurs when a person abuses alcohol, or their body becomes dependent on it.

 Someone with AUD continues to drink despite the negative effects on their mental or physical health, relationships, or work.